 Are you competing with local farmers?

-Do you envision an additional burden on local police, EMS, medical, or other facilities in the Lynchburg/Altavista area ?
+What demand with NCHV place on local police, EMS, medical, or other facilities in the Lynchburg/Altavista area?

 Our observation with other tiny home communities around the nation is there is very low burden on law enforcement and fire department services.
 Over the last decade, there have been negligible reports of violent crimes or serious incidents in such communities.